finbourne/lusid-sdk-java/sdk/docs/CustomEntitiesApi.md

     CustomEntitiesApi apiInstance = new CustomEntitiesApi(defaultClient);
     String entityType = "entityType_example"; // String | The type of Custom Entity to list.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the entities.
 Defaults to the current LUSID   system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the entities.
 Defaults to returning the latest version   of each portfolio if not specified.
     Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.
     String filter = "filter_example"; // String | Expression to filter the results.
 For more information about filtering   results, see https://support.lusid.com/knowledgebase/article/KA-01914.
     List<String> sortBy = Arrays.asList(); // List<String> | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\"
     String page = "page_example"; // String | The pagination token to use to continue listing entities; this   value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt   and asAt fields must not have changed since the original request.
     List<String> relatedEntityPropertyKeys = Arrays.asList(); // List<String> | A list of property keys from any domain that supports relationships   to decorate onto related entities.
 These must take the format {domain}/{scope}/{code}, for example 'Portfolio/Manager/Id'.
     List<String> relationshipDefinitionIds = Arrays.asList(); // List<String> | A list of relationship definitions that are used to decorate related entities   onto the entities in the response.
 These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. try {
-      PagedResourceListOfCustomEntityResponse result = apiInstance.listCustomEntities(entityType, effectiveAt, asAt, limit, filter, sortBy, page, relatedEntityPropertyKeys, relationshipDefinitionIds);
+      PagedResourceListOfCustomEntityResponse result = apiInstance.listCustomEntities(entityType)
+            .effectiveAt(effectiveAt)
+            .asAt(asAt)
+            .limit(limit)
+            .filter(filter)
+            .sortBy(sortBy)
+            .page(page)
+            .relatedEntityPropertyKeys(relatedEntityPropertyKeys)
+            .relationshipDefinitionIds(relationshipDefinitionIds)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling CustomEntitiesApi#listCustomEntities");